 The guest and the cashier should both review the folio.
-The cashier reviews the obvious charges: room fee and tax for the number of nights spent in the hotel (day of arrival through last night), incidentals (such as movie rental, personal phone calls, and purchases at the gift shop) paid for by the individual rather than a corporation, and the like.
-The cashier must inquire if late charges were incurred at the restaurant or other hotel department or if last-minute phone calls were made.
+The cashier reviews the obvious charges: room fee and tax for the number of nights spent in the hotel (day of arrival through last night), incidentals (such as movie rental, personal phone calls, or purchases at the gift shop) paid for by the individual rather than a corporation, and the like.
+The cashier must inquire if late charges were incurred at the restaurant or any other hotel department or if any last-minute phone calls were made.

 The guest must also be shown a copy of the folio for a final review.
-The front office manager should develop an empowerment procedure based on a list of tasks in which to follow if charges are questioned.
-Typical questions concern charges for phone calls that were not made, meals not eaten, gifts not purchased, flowers not received, laundry not sent out, or in-room movies not viewed.
+The front office manager should provide cashiers with a list of procedures to follow if charges are questioned.
+Typical questions concern charges for phone calls that were not made, meals that were not eaten, gifts that were not purchased, flowers that were not received, laundry that was not sent out, or in-room movies that were not viewed.
 Using the list provided by the front office manager, the front desk clerk or cashier may adjust these charges up to a certain dollar amount.
-A thorough cost control procedure to track the total adjustments by each employee can help keep such adjustments in line.
+A thorough cost-control procedure to track the total adjustments by each employee can help to keep such adjustments in line.
 Large dollar amounts that are questioned by the guest should be referred to the front office manager.
-The adjustments option of the checkout module in a property management system can be used to make changes.
+The adjustments option of the checkout module in a property management system can be used to make these changes.